The-Divine-Void/Bugaloo-Flatline-AES-Encryption-Software/README.md

 there are some dependencies u must install or import idk what its called lol they will throw errors when u try to run this so just install what it says is missing

+also there WAS a P2P peer to peer service part of this code gpt gave me but i couldnt get it to work on my home network from the laptop to the rasp pi so idk much about networking for setting up the ssh from person to person but i wanna test it with someone else.

 --sacred G